School Science Lessons

 Slender devil's twine, (Cassytha glabella), twining habit, parasitic with haustoria into hosts, degeneration of root system after parasitism, Lauraceae

-Chestnut, (Castanea sativa), sweet chestnut tree, European chestnut, Spanish chestnut, deciduous, (big nuts in spiny sheaths), herbal medicine | tannins | southern Europe, England, (naturalized), Fagaceae
+, (Castanea sativa), sweet chestnut tree, European chestnut, Spanish chestnut, deciduous, (big nuts in spiny sheaths), herbal medicine | tannins | southern Europe, England, (naturalized), Fagaceae

-Castanea sativa, Chestnut, Daleys Fruit Tree Nursery
+Castanea sativa, Chestnut, Daleys Fruit Trees

-Black bean, (Castanospermum australe), Queensland black bean, Moreton Bay "chestnut", Moreton Bay bean, up to 40 m, stem up to 1.2 m diameter, large pendant bean-like fruit, seeds look like chestnuts, but contain | cyanogenetic poison Castanospermine | wild food plant, but do NOT eat it, (this plant is never listed as a "bush food"), rainforest timber tree, limited use for wood, fence posts, Australia, Fabaceae
+Black bean, (Castanospermum australe), Queensland black bean, Moreton Bay "chestnut", Moreton Bay bean, up to 40 m, stem up to 1.2 m diameter, large pendant bean-like fruit, seeds look like chestnuts, but contain | cyanogenetic poison Castanospermine | wild food plant, rainforest timber tree, limited use for wood, fence posts, Australia, Fabaceae

 Brown tamarind, (Castanospora alphandii), native chestnut, up to 30 m, pink-brown ovoid fruit, dark brown seeds, distantly related to the true tamarind, in rainforests, Australia, Sapindaceae

-Castanospora alphandii, Brown tamarind, Daleys Fruit Tree Nursery
+Castanospora alphandii, Brown tamarind, Daleys Fruit Trees

-She-oak, (Casuarina equisetifolia), coast she-oak, "sheoak", drooping branches like horse hair, ornamental, tree, apparent leaves are twigs, real leaves reduced to small scales at nodes of the flattened green stem, monoecious, oval woody fruit used as missiles in children's games, herbal medicine, diarrhoea, can fix atmospheric nitrogen, invasive, widespread in Australia and pacific region, Casuarinaceae.
+She-oak, (Casuarina equisetifolia), coast she-oak, "sheoak", drooping branches like horse hair, ornamental, tree, apparent leaves are twigs, real leaves reduced to small scales at nodes of the flattened green stem, monoecious, oval woody fruit used as missiles in children's games, herbal medicine, diarrhoea, can fix atmospheric nitrogen, invasive, widespread in Australia and pacific region, Casuarinaceae

-Most species of Casuarina are called a "she-oak" or "sheoak".
+Most species of Casuarina are called a "she-oak" or "sheoak"

-Swamp sheoak, (Casuarina glauca), Casuarinaceae.
+Swamp sheoak, (Casuarina glauca), Casuarinaceae

 Casuarina glauca, Swamp sheoak, daleys Fruit tree Nursery

-Drooping she-oak, (Casuarina stricta), dioecious tree up to 10 M, chewable young cones called "oak apples" | Casuarictin | Casuarinin | Pedunculagin | Tellimagrandin | Australia, Casuarinaceae.
+Drooping she-oak, (Casuarina stricta), dioecious tree up to 10 M, chewable young cones called "oak apples" | Casuarictin | Casuarinin | Pedunculagin | Tellimagrandin | Australia, Casuarinaceae

 Indian bean tree, (Catalpa bignonioides), very large leaves, white flowers, North America, Bignoniaceae